PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-10 00:54:29
+Last updated: 2024-04-10 00:55:02
-Random Quote: What I'm doing here... is building an empire. - Miguel Angel Felix Gallardo
+Random Quote: Judging from how many clients that hooker has serviced, I'd say we've been here almost an hour. - Robin Scherbatsky